Arc The Lad Collection

 Making Of Disc

 REMOVE YOUR MEMORY CARD BEFORE TRYING THIS.
 Insert the ‘Making Of’ disc.
 Press Circle, Square, Circle, Circle, Circle, Circle, Circle, Circle, Circle, Square, Start.
-The screen will go black and you’ll now be looking at files on the Making of Disc as if you had placed it in a computer.
+The screen will go black, and you’ll now be looking at files on the Making of Disc as if you had placed it in a computer.
 There is a slim chance that you can execute various files on the disc by highlighting it and pressing Cross – or any disc.
-Most of the time the system will hang.
+Most of the time, the system will hang.
 To swap discs, open the lid of the PlayStation, toss in the next game disc, and press Start.
 The system will re-read and bring up that game’s folder system.
-What’s interesting is some games store unlockable options as their separate executable.
+What’s interesting is that some games store unlockable options as their own separate executable.
 So in Motor Toon Grand Prix, you can have the system load the secret Formula 1 car mode that you normally unlock via in-game progression.
 Other games will allow you to view the ending movies.
-We have you remove your memory card because some games have Auto-Save functionality, and there’s no telling what Saving a file with missing progression in-code flags could do to the File or even the memory card itself.
+We have you remove your memory card because some games have Auto-Save functionality, and there’s no telling what saving a file with missing progression in-code flags could do to the File or even the memory card itself.

 Arc The Lad 1

-- Annoy the Tournament Host
+• Annoy the Tournament Host

-If you stand directly behind the Tournament host and talk to him 10 times in a row, he’ll get fed up and give you an item to leave him alone. - Tips for the Forbidden Ruins Side Quest
+If you stand directly behind the Tournament host and talk to him 10 times in a row, he’ll get fed up and give you an item to leave him alone.

 To earn Choko, Chongara’s final monster cast, you must travel down 50 floors, fend off Choko to earn her, and then travel up the 50 floors all in one try.
 You should not attempt this until everyone is at least level 40 and you have as many healing items as possible.
 There is no rest area, and you can’t replenish magic.What is important to remember is that you do not need to kill every monster to leave a floor.
 Plan for about 4 to 6 hours of play time.
 This was the strategy I used: